 The best thing about Joey is when out of the blue he'll put his arms around me and say 'Thank You' during an outing or 'I'm glad I have a big bro' or the time he whispered in my ear at dinner 'When I have a girlfriend will you help me with it?’
 I love his openness, honesty, and willingness to share.

 I taught her how to take the perfect selfie, she teaches me more than she'll ever know.

 This one time I saw him peeping through the fence, waiting for me as my car drove by, and then he said ‘I love you’ as I was leaving.
 That just changed my life.

 What Big Brothers Big Sisters does better than any other mentoring organization is the extensive vetting process and the attention that goes into matching the right child with the right volunteer.
 We conduct a lengthy interview process to find a strong and safe match for each child based on where they live, personality, interests and background so the process can take anywhere from a few months to more than a year.
-Please know we want and need you as a Big!
-But the amount of time it takes to schedule your interview can vary greatly depending on who and where the kids on our waiting list are.
-Currently, our waiting list is more than 90% boys, many who have been waiting for a Big Brother for a year.
+The amount of time it takes to schedule your interview can vary greatly depending on who and where the kids on our waiting list are.
+Currently, our waiting list is nearly 100% boys, many who have been waiting for a Big Brother for a year or longer.